jmaris/keepsafe-server/doc.md

 1. The user sends a request to /getChallenge

-   1. The request contains the users sha256'd username only.
+   1. The request contains the users public key.

       ```json
-      "c2a1c863b1bb65dd7991f7c2a0c507e7976092f06bac07b574533686bb7a363c"
+      "6auYQU8XhrUkiryxwcBWvUficKOUrGLif1ghDBOAijc="
       ```

-   2. The server then finds the public key associated to the  username in the database
+   2. The server then finds the public key in the database and its associated userID.

-   3. It generates a UUID and some random data which it inserts into the challenges table in the database along with the userID of the user and current datetime, from this point onwards the client has a fixed amount of time to solve the challenge before it expires. ==> `challengeUuid`
+   3. It generates a UUID and some random data which it inserts into the challenges table in the database along with the userID connected to the public key and current datetime, from this point onwards the client has a fixed amount of time to solve the challenge before it expires. ==> `challengeUuid`

    4. The Server then encrypts this data with the users public key.==> `challenge`.